 The older analogue network (known as PSTN), which connects calls over copper lines is operated by Spark but used by some Vodafone customers.
 Spark has announced that PSTN technology is reaching end-of-life – they started decommissioning this network in 2017 and are taking an area by area approach with the aim of completing the work by 2023.
-This means that if you have a home phone using the copper network, it will stop working once Spark discontinues PSTN services in your area.
+This means that if you have a home phone using the copper network, it will stop working once Spark switches off the old PSTN in your area.

 Important things to know

 - If you have a monitored security or medical alarm that relies on your phone line it’s important that you call the company that monitors your alarm to ask if their services will work with voice calling over broadband/Wireless Broadband.
-If not, you’ll need to find an alternative before you switch to one of these services.
+If not, you’ll need to find an alternative before you switch to your chosen service.

 - You’ll be able to keep your phone number when you move to voice calling over broadband or Wireless Broadband.

 When will my local PSTN service no longer be available?